stackav-oss/conch/docs/repo/structure.md

 - `scripts/`
   - This directory contains shell scripts for easing the developer experience
 - `tests/`
-  - This directory contains unit tests for each kernel/op in conch
+  - This directory contains unit tests for each kernel/op in Conch